MegaManSec/CSPT-CSP-Mitigation-Proposal/README.md

 ## Non-File Reverse Solidus Path URL Strings

-Similar to the example before, the following values for the `articleValue` parameter can be seen as they are set, versus how they are requested for the browser.
+Similar to the example code before, the following values for the `articleValue` parameter can be seen as they are set, versus how they are requested for the browser.

 | Example # | `articleName` | Request URL |
 |-|-|-|